tnybny/tnybny.github.io/_posts/2020-11-01-what-i-read.md

 1. [Transformers for Image Recognition](https://papers.nips.cc/paper/2017/file/8edd72158ccd2a879f79cb2538568fdc-Paper.pdf) on arXiV 2020: The first successful application of a Transformer directly on images, by breaking them down into sequences of image patches, for recognition tasks.

 ### 2019
-1. [Domain Adversarial Training of Neural Networks](https://www.jmlr.org/papers/volume17/15-189/15-189.pdf) at JMLR 2017: Elegant idea to use gradient ascent on a "domain discriminator head" enabled by a gradient reversal layer to learn domain invaraint features.
+1. [Domain Adversarial Training of Neural Networks](https://www.jmlr.org/papers/volume17/15-189/15-189.pdf) at JMLR 2017: Elegant idea to use gradient ascent on a "domain discriminator head" enabled by a gradient reversal layer to learn domain invariant features.
 1. [Sampling Matters in Deep Embedding Learning](https://openaccess.thecvf.com/content_ICCV_2017/papers/Wu_Sampling_Matters_in_ICCV_2017_paper.pdf) at ICCV 2017: A study on embeddings for metric learning, emphasizing the importance of training data sampling for learning good embeddings.
 Also proposes a simple margin-based metric learning loss.
 1. [Rethinking the Inception Architecture for Computer Vision](https://openaccess.thecvf.com/content_cvpr_2016/papers/Szegedy_Rethinking_the_Inception_CVPR_2016_paper.pdf) at CVPR 2016: I actually like this paper most for something they only very briefly touch upon, the concept of label smoothing regularization.
 LSR is a way to regularize classifiers by adding noise to the class probability targets in the cross-entropy loss.
 By preventing the correct class logit from becoming much larger than all other logits, it makes the model more adaptable.